 Don’t be too creative!
 There is always temptation from Pinterest to make everything so gorgeous and colourful but you will end up spending more time making it look photogenic than actually working on what you have to do.
 Part of a bullet journal is making it look nice but at the same time is a practical resource used to manage your time.

 This is something that I have only started doing recently but I would definitely recommend it.
 Using stickers is a way of minimising the time spent setting out your planner but still making it look pretty.
 Planozo (an independent business) kindly sent me some stickers.
 They create plenty of stickers suitable for planners and organisers, whilst still making them look pretty.
-I have only been using them for a few weeks but I love them, and they are so worth the purchase!
+I have only been using them for a few weeks but I love them, and they are so worth the purchase and worth a mention in my bullet journal update!
 My favourites are the blog stickers because they are so useful, and I also love the hearts because they are so pretty and perfect to mark deadlines in my planner.
 Check out planozo here.

 (Planozo sent me the stickers complimentary to feature, however all opinions and photos are my own)